Jana's Campaign: Love Doesn't Hurt

 - Intervention: Jana's Campaign offers school-based trainings, presentations, projects, and consultations through Love Doesn't Hurt: Teen Gender Violence and Prevention Program.

-Jana's Campaign is an organization that works to reduce gender and relationship violence through education.
+Jana's Campaign is a national education and prevention organization with the single mission of reducing gender and relationship violence.
 The program was founded by doctors Christie and Curt Brungardt in response to their daughter's murder in 2008 – an act of domestic violence by an ex-boyfriend.
-Jana Mackey was a social and women's activist who worked to reduce sexual violence against women.
-Jana's Campaign focuses their efforts in schools to prevent acts like this from taking place.
+Jana Mackey was a social and women's activist who worked to reduce domestic and sexual violence against women.
+Jana's Campaign focuses their efforts in schools educating to prevent acts like this from taking place.